Kieeran/FPS-Game/README.md

     + Win/Loss (Victory / Defeat) conditions

 ## How to Run
+### In Unity Editor
-- Open the project in Unity
+- Open the project in Unity (version 2022.3+ recommended)
 - Install all dependencies via Unity Package Manager
+- Install dependencies via Unity Package Manager
+- Press `Play` to start

+### From Build (Standalone)
-- Play the `MainMenu` scene to start
+- Ensure the project is linked to Unity Services (Relay + Authentication enabled)
-- Set up Relay if testing with remote players
+- Build the project via `File > Build Settings`
+- Launch the game executable

+**Note:** Internet connection is required for Unity Relay to work properly.

 ## Acknowledgements
 - Based on Unity's Boss Room sample